jstowers/go-interview-problems/dynamic-programming/README.md

 ## What is Dynamic Programming?

-DP is a programming technique used to solve a complex problem by breaking it down into smaller subproblems.
-The main advantages of DP is the ability to solve complex problems in faster time.
+DP is a programming technique that breaks down a complex problem into smaller subproblems.
+DP can solve complex problems in faster time.

 A dynamic programming (DP) problem has two key characteristics: